-- (1) Category 2 and 3 PHPs may function in the Hospital only so long as they have a Sponsoring Member. - (2) If the practice focus of the Category 2 and 3 PHP changes to a different clinical area, a new Sponsoring Member agreement needs to be completed. - (3) Any activities permitted to be performed at the Hospital by a Category 2 and 3 PHP must be performed only under the oversight of, and pursuant to a written agreement with, the Sponsoring Member. - (4) The clinical privileges of a PHP shall terminate immediately, without right to procedural rights, in the event that: 1) the PHP's employment or a required Sponsoring Member's membership or clinical privileges is terminated for any reason; or 2) a required supervision or collaborative agreement with the PHP's Sponsoring Member is terminated for any reason.
-However, the clinical privileges of a PHP shall not terminate if timely alternative arrangements are made with a qualifying Medical Staff member. - (5) Each Category 2 or 3 PHP and the Sponsoring Member must provide the Hospital with notice of any revisions or modifications that are made to the agreement between them.
-This notice must be provided to the ACMO within three (3) days of any such change. - (6) Should any member of the Medical Staff, PHP, or employee of the Hospital who is licensed or certified by the state have a reasonable question regarding the clinical competence or authority of a Category 2 or 3 PHP to act or issue instructions outside the presence of the Sponsoring Member, such individual will have the right to request that the Sponsoring Member validate, either at the time or later, the instructions of the Category 2 or 3 PHP.
-Any act or instruction of the Category 2 or 3 PHP will be delayed until such time as the individual with the question has ascertained that the act is clearly within the clinical privileges granted to the PHP.

-(7) Any question regarding the conduct of a Category 2 or 3 PHP will be reported to the relevant department chief, the ACMO, or the COO for appropriate action.
+- (a) Category 2 and 3 PHPs may function in the Hospital only so long as they have a Sponsoring Member. - (b) If the practice focus of the PHP changes to a different clinical area, a new Sponsoring Member agreement needs to be completed. - (c) Any activities permitted to be performed at the Hospital by a Category 2 or 3 PHP must be performed only under the oversight of, and pursuant to a written agreement with, the Sponsoring Member. - (d) The clinical privileges of a PHP shall terminate immediately, without right to procedural rights, in the event that: 1) the provider's employment or the required Sponsoring Member's membership or privileges are terminated for any reason or 2) the required supervision of or collaborative agreement with the PHP's Sponsoring Member is terminated for any reason.
+However, the clinical privileges of a PHP shall not be terminated if timely alternative arrangements are made with a qualifying Medical Staff Member. - (e) Each Category 2 or 3 PHP and the Sponsoring Member must provide the Hospital with notice of any revisions or modifications that are made to the agreement between them.
+This notice must be provided to the CMO within three (3) days of any such change. - (f) Should any member of the Medical Staff, PHP, or employee of the Hospital who is licensed or certified by the state have a reasonable question regarding the clinical competence or authority of a Category 2 or 3 PHP to act or issue instructions outside the presence of the Sponsoring Member, such individual will have the right to request that the Sponsoring Member validate, either at the time or later, the instructions of the Category 2 or 3 PHP.
+Any act or instruction of the Category 2 or 3 PHP will be delayed until such time as the individual with the question has ascertained that the act is clearly within the clinical privileges granted to the PHP. - (g) Any question regarding the conduct of a PHP will be reported to the President of the Medical Staff, the Chair of the Credentials Committee, the relevant department or section chief, the CMO, or the COO for appropriate action.
 The individual to whom the concern has been reported will also discuss the matter with the Sponsoring Member, if applicable.